abhijeetsinghx07/Python_Playground/__practice_topic-wise__/02__list__/questions.md

 1. Sum Items in List

-Write a Python program to sum all the items in a list.
+Write a Python program to sum all the integers items in a list.

 2. Multiply Items in List